 Pursuant to the Amended and Restated Shareholders Agreement of the Company dated November 9, 1994, Hong Leong Asia is entitled to receive no less than US\$500,000 from either Yuchai or the Company for management services as long as Hong Leong Asia remains the controlling shareholder, and provided that the services include those of the President and Chief Financial Officer.
 With effect from January 2008, further to agreements entered into between the Company and Yuchai, Yuchai pays the Company, instead of Hong Leong Asia, consultancy and management services fee of US\$1,000,000 per annum.
 Hong Leong Asia has agreed to waive its right to be paid any fees as set out in the Amended and Restated Shareholders Agreement of November 9, 1994.
 In 2011, this arrangement was restructured into a separate management services agreement and consulting services agreement, with the total quantum of annual fee remaining the same at US\$1,000,000.
 See "Item 7.
-Major Shareholders and Related Party Transactions - B. Related Party Transactions - Shareholder Agreement."
+Major Shareholders and Related Party Transactions - Shareholder Agreement."

 The Company and Yuchai entered into a supplemental agreement in 2020 and 2021, respectively, pursuant to which Yuchai paid an additional management fee of RMB 3 million to the Company respectively for the fiscal year 2020 and 2021 in respect of additional management services provided by the Company and higher human resource costs related to those services.
-In March 2023, the Company and Yuchai entered into a new supplemental agreement in respect of an additional management fee of RMB 3 million for the fiscal year 2020.
+In March 2023, the Company and Yuchai entered into a new supplemental agreement in respect of an additional management fee of RMB 3 million for the fiscal year 2022.
+In September 2023, the Company and Yuchai entered into a new supplement agreement in respect of an additional management fee of RMB 6 million for the fiscal year 2023.